WINNER! 2018 Emanuel Fried Award for Outstanding New Play

 "Donna Hoke’s new play, Sons & Lovers, is a clever little invention about a middle-aged woman named Ellen who is at a crossroads in her life." –ArtVoice

-The required materials for Sons & Lovers include:
+The Authorized Materials/Rehearsal Package for Sons & Lovers consists of: